 - (1) The percentage of beneficial ownership after this offering is calculated based on 16,048,181 shares of Common Stock outstanding as of the date of this prospectus.
 Unless otherwise indicated, we believe that all persons named in the table have sole voting and investment power with respect to all shares beneficially owned by them. - (2) RedOne Investment Limited is Sponsor of Lakeshore Acquisition I Corp., our predecessor by merger.
-Certain officers and directors of Lakeshore may have a pecuniary interest in RedOne Investment Limited. - (3) Heather Rider is a director. - (4) William Johnson is a director. - (5) Steven Pacelli is a director. - (6) One of our directors, Laing Rikkers, serves on the investment committee at HealthpointCapital, LLC, which manages but does not have beneficial ownership over shares held by HealthpointCapital Partners II, LP.
-Ms. Rikkers disclaims beneficial ownership of shares held by HealthpointCapital Partners II, LP, except to the extent of any pecuniary interest therein.

-- (7) Includes shares held by funds affiliated with HealthpointCapital Partners II, LP. - (8) Member of the Sponsor ownership group. - (9) Underwriter for the initial public offering of Class A common stock of our predecessor by merger, Lakeshore Acquisition I, Corp. - (10) Financial advisor for ProSomnus Holdings, Inc.
+Certain officers and directors of Lakeshore may have a pecuniary interest in RedOne Investment Limited. - (3) Heather Rider is a director. - (4) William Johnson is a director. - (5) Steven Pacelli is a director. - (6) One of our directors, Laing Rikkers, serves on the investment committee at HealthpointCapital, LLC, which manages but does not have beneficial ownership over shares held by HealthpointCapital Partners II, LP and the affiliated Healthpoint Capital funds.
+Ms. Rikkers disclaims beneficial ownership of shares held by HealthpointCapital Partners II, LP and the affiliated HealthpointCapital funds, except to the extent of any pecuniary interest therein. - (7) Shares acquired in the PIPE Investment, which are not subject to lock-up restrictions. - (8) Shares acquired as merger considerations, which are subject to the lock-up restrictions set forth herein.
+See "Certain Relationships and Related Party Transactions-Lock-up Agreements." - (9) Member of the Sponsor ownership group. - (10) Underwriter for the initial public offering of Class A common stock of our predecessor by merger, Lakeshore Acquisition I, Corp. - (11) Financial advisor for ProSomnus Holdings, Inc.